 City Park is also lucky enough to include the Denver Nature and Science Museum complete with an IMAX movie house and featuring many unique exhibits throughout the year.
 The museum was founded by local naturalist Edwin Carter in 1900 and was original called The Natural History Museum.
 The collection proudly displays over one million artifacts including Egyptian Mummies dated 3,000 years old.

-Courtesy of MODUS Real Estate
+Courtesy of Signature Real Estate Corp.

 The content relating to real estate for sale in this Web site comes in part from the Internet Data eXchange (“IDX”) program of METROLIST, INC., DBA RECOLORADO® Real estate listings held by brokers other than Real Estate Company are marked with the IDX Logo.
 This information is being provided for the consumers’ personal, non-commercial use and may not be used for any other purpose.
 All information subject to change and should be independently verified.
 IDX Terms and Conditions